 The Watson Institute is now a Grade II listed building and is used as the village hall for the local community.

 The hall is the focal point for village life and in addition to regular groups, it’s used by the school, church, parish council, and various other organisations for meetings, presentations and fundraising events.
+There are lots of regular weekly events in the hall - find out more here.
 The historic main hall with air conditioning and modern kitchen provides a warm and welcoming environment for a wide variety of functions; be it parties, concerts or community events.